top of page

 His bucklings with Athena were all extremely correct, but Athena's udder requiring early retirement meant those boys weren't for breeding (not his fault.)

-His retained daughters from Willa are all wonderfully long.
+His retained daughters from Willa are all wonderfully in multiple ways and I look forward to Rylee freshening.

 Things we didn't like: Most of his offspring were born naturally unfriendly, irrelevant of the dam.
 It takes considerable work to turn around their opinions of humans.
 Two of his doelings with Athena were completely "upside down" with hips significantly higher than withers.
-This may not hold true with the kids from Willa, hence why 3 are retained.
-I really hate the look of his rear leg/hip assembly which was inherited from his sire Magic.
+This may not hold true with the kids from Willa, hence why 2 are retained.
+I really hate the look of his narrow rear leg/hip assembly which was inherited from his sire Magic.
 This is a trait which I will now need to improve in his grandkids.
-His sire's other offspring also had the seriously ugly rear assembly except for Boots, one reason Magic is gone.
+His sire's other offspring also had the seriously ugly rear assembly except for Walks in Ashes, one reason Magic is gone.

 Two of his bucklings over the years had double teats.
 No doelings, no parents, and no grandparents are known to have this defect, but it should not risk being passed again.